-Religious Education and PSHE is also taught in the reception classes following SEAL guidelines.
+Religious Education and PSHE is also taught in the EYFS, within the areas of learning.

 Equal Opportunities

 All members of the school are treated as individuals.
 We aim to meet the needs of all, taking account of gender, ability, ethnicity, culture, religion, language, special educational needs, disability, and social circumstances.
 All staff are aware of the need for the curriculum to reflect cultural diversity and the need to prepare pupils for life in a diverse and multi-faith society.